mcxiedidi/pandalist/README.md

   <a href="https://alist.nn.ci"><img width="100px" alt="logo" src="https://cdn.jsdelivr.net/gh/alist-org/logo@main/logo.svg"/></a>
   <p><em>🗂️A file list program that supports multiple storages, powered by Gin and Solidjs.</em></p>
 </div>
 ---
+> [!IMPORTANT]
+>
+> **THIS IS A FORK VERSION !!!**
+>
+> We sincerely thank the original author [xhofe/alist](https://github.com/xhofe/alist) for his substantial prior contributions.
+>
+> This fork is not yet stable.
+A large number of external links point to unaudited content, posing a supply chain attack risk, including related documentation websites, etc. Do not trust!
+>
+---

 English | [中文](./README_cn.md)